smdhussain06/smdhussain06/public/attitutor-learning/README.md

 - ... and so on!

 ## 🚀 How to Add Images:
-1. Drop your 3D renders/product visualizations into this folder
+1. Drop your AttiTutor project images into this folder
 2. Name them sequentially: `image-1.jpg`, `image-2.jpg`, etc.
 3. The slider will automatically detect and display all available images
 4. No need to update any configuration files!